Posted by: Northwest Eye in General on September 6, 2025

 When to Seek Help: Recognizing Serious Symptoms of a Scratched Cornea

-Symptoms such as heavy tearing, a foreign body sensation, and severe discomfort are all scratched cornea symptoms that should not be ignored.
+Symptoms such as heavy tearing, a foreign body sensation, and are all that should not be ignored.
 It’s common to feel anxious about these symptoms.
 Specialist views highlight that prompt assistance can protect your eyesight; as Chirag R. Patel, M.D., mentions, “With eye scratches, you generally should be reassessed 24 hours after your initial consultation with the physician.”
 In 2025, recognizing these symptoms is more important than ever, as prompt treatment can greatly enhance results for those impacted by eye injuries.

 Conclusion